spacemit-com/bianbu-docs/en/development/kernel_compile.md

 dpkg-buildpackage -us -uc -b
 ```

 The generated Debian package is located in the parent directory.
-Install it using `dpkg` and reboot to take effect.
+Install it with `dpkg` and reboot to take effect.

 ### opensbi